-- (a) "Purchase" or "Purchases" includes the purchase of supplies, materials, equipment, leases and contractual services for the Agency.
-"Purchases" do not include Public Works Contracts as defined by the Public Contract Code. - (b) "Bid" refers to the procurement method used to procure goods, services and public works projects for the Agency.
-For the purposes of this policy, "bid" is used generically for all procurement methods including quotes, bids, request for information (RFI), request for qualifications (RFQ) and request for proposal (RFP). - (c) "State of Emergency" exists if the Governor has declared a state of emergency for an area which includes the geographic service area of the Agency; or the Board of Directors, or the General Manager, or designee has declared an emergency within the Agency's facilities or geographic location; - (d) "Public Works Contract," means an agreement for the erection, construction, alteration, repair, or improvement of any public structure, building, road, or other public improvement of any kind.

-(e) "Responsible bidder," means a bidder who has demonstrated the attribute of trustworthiness, as well as quality, fitness, capacity, and experience to satisfactorily perform the scope of work and meet the specifications of the bidding documents or solicitations.

-- (f) "Responsive Bid," means a proposal submitted adheres to, and meets, all of the requirements of the bidding documents or solicitation. - (g) "No Bid," means a written no bid response a vendor supplies in response to a solicitation request.
-A written no bid may count as a quote providing the vendor is capable of providing the requested goods or services. - (h) "No Response," means the vendor did not provide a written no bid in response to a solicitation request.
-A no response from a vendor may not count as a quote and will be determined by the Purchasing Agent or designee. - (i) "Emergency," means a sudden, unexpected occurrence that poses a clear and imminent danger, requiring immediate action to prevent or mitigate the loss or impairment of life, health, safety, welfare or property, or essential public services. - (j) "Sole Source Purchase," is any Purchase where only one known source exists or only one single supplier can fulfill the requirements because of its technological nature, specialized nature, proprietary nature or unique character.
+- (a) Purchase or Purchases: includes the purchase of supplies, materials, equipment, leases and contractual services for the Agency.
+"Purchases" do not include Public Works Contracts as defined by the Public Contract Code. - (b) Bid: refers to the procurement method used to procure goods, services and public works projects for the Agency.
+For the purposes of this policy, "bid" is used generically for all procurement methods including quotes, bids, request for information (RFI), request for qualifications (RFQ) and request for proposal (RFP). - (c) State of Emergency: exists if the Governor has declared a state of emergency for an area which includes the geographic service area of the Agency; or the Board of Directors, or the General Manager through express delegation, or designee has declared an emergency within the Agency's facilities or geographic location. - (d) Public Works Contract: an agreement for the erection, construction, alteration, repair, or improvement of any public structure, building, road, or other public improvement of any kind. - (e) Progressive Design-Build: a project delivery process in which both the design and construction of a project are procured from a single entity that is selected through a qualifications-based selection at the earliest feasible stage of the project. - (f) Responsible bidder" a bidder who has demonstrated the attribute of trustworthiness, as well as quality, fitness, capacity, and experience to satisfactorily perform the scope of work and meet the specifications of the bidding documents or solicitations. - (g) Responsive Bid: a proposal submitted adheres to, and meets, all of the requirements of the bidding documents or solicitation. - (h) No Bid: a written no bid response a vendor supplies in response to a solicitation request.
+A written no bid may count as a quote providing the vendor is capable of providing the requested goods or services. - (i) No Response: the vendor did not provide a written no bid in response to a solicitation request.
+A no response from a vendor may not count as a quote and will be determined by the Purchasing Agent or designee. - (j) Emergency: a sudden, unexpected occurrence that poses a clear and imminent danger, requiring immediate action to prevent or mitigate the loss or impairment of life, health, safety, welfare or property, or essential public services.

+(k) Sole Source Purchase: is any Purchase where only one known source exists or only one single supplier can fulfill the requirements because of its technological nature, specialized nature, proprietary nature or unique character.